What is Chemoembolization?

 How does chemoembolization work?

-Is chemoembolization an appropriate treatment for me?
+Is chemoembolization right for me?

 - Hepatoma (primary liver cancer).